metoppv/improver/doc/source/metadata/Probabilities.rst

   a possible value of the diagnostic of interest;
 * Probabilities of the value of the diagnostic being above, below or between a set of thresholds;
-* Percentile values, representing thresholds of the distribution of the diagnostic below which the value will occur with fixed relative frequency.
+* Percentile values representing thresholds of the distribution of the diagnostic below which the value will occur with fixed relative frequency.

 These all have different strengths and weaknesses in different situations,